grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 [//]: # (### The Prospect hangs out silently on the surface while the sub with the ram searches)

-[//]: # (------ FEB 2025 EDITED TO HERE; use :WF and pablo in console, desert, shine and moria, or paper in gvim ------)

 Percy spent the next few hours in the control room, sitting in the dive planes control chair and smoking one cheroot lit off another as sea water once again seeped into the cargo hold, and the bow of her boat slipped slowly farther down into the water.

 Hemi called up a report from sonar every ten minutes or so.
 The first hour passed quickly, with Hemi's reports describing their pursuer's continued plodding movements towards the _Prospect_'s location.
 But Shakes's slow, noisy run off to the southeast eventually seemed to work, and the _Grackle_ adjusted its course to follow.
-The _Grackle_ began moving steadily away from the _Prospect_.
+The _Grackle_ moved steadily away from the _Prospect_.

 At least, at first.
 But in another hour, Hemi's reports made it clear that their pursuers were now familiar with the tactic of using the _Gnat_ to draw them off.
 The _Grackle_ gave up the chase to the southeast and started to move in large, slowly searching circles.
 They returned to using active sonar.
 The pings once again unnervingly echoed through the hull of the _Prospect_ every ten minutes or so.

 By the third hour, the fear of being found started to convert into the somewhat safer feeling that came with monotony.
 It was clear that the active sonar pinging was not helping the _Grackle_ sort through the mass of contacts that echoed back to find the _Prospect_.
-The _Grackle_ gave no sign that it would leave off its diligent search, but Percy began to feel more and more confident that unless they were spotted visually, the _Prospect_ could continue to play the part of the proverbial needle while the _Grackle_ dug through the haystack.
+The _Grackle_ gave no sign that it would leave off its diligent search, but Percy began to feel more and more confident that unless they were spotted visually, the _Prospect_ could continue to play the part of the proverbial needle while the _Grackle_ sifted through the haystack.

 After hours alone in the empty cargo hold, standing in reeking bilge water, Gregory finally put his dripping and stinking head into the control room to report to Percy that he had successfully stanched the most substantial part of the leaking.
 She reached over and patted his head, and then wiped her palm on her pants.

 By now the bow of the _Prospect_ leaned down about five degrees.
 She opened a couple of valves on the trim tank control panel and let water flow into the rear trim tanks.
 The stern sank slowly down until the boat was level.
 This left the _Prospect_ at a depth where the deck was under water, but most of the sail was still dry.
 Percy figured floating the boat slightly deeper could only enhance the perception that it was nothing but another derelict.

 [//]: # (5 degree slope on a 100 meter ship puts the bow...
 6 meters under water, I believe.
 Good thing the sail on the Prospect is located well back on the deck.)

 Long hours of this stagnant situation turned into even longer hours.
 While Percy believed that the most important quality in a submariner was the ability to put patience above all else, she also knew that not taking action was a kind of action.
 In many cases the right move for a submarine was to simply hide and wait.
-It was the thing a submarine was best at --- and in this world of discreet shipping, this was the reason so much cargo now crawled across the globe underwater.
+It was, after all, the thing a submarine was best at.
 But the success of using hiding as a technique obviously depended entirely on having a reasonable chance of not being found.
-Percy's intuition told her that while they were safe for the moment, it was only a matter of time before their chances of not being found decreased to virtually nothing.
+Percy's intuition told her that they were safe for the moment, but it was only a matter of time before their chances of not being found decreased to virtually nothing.
 She was confident the commander of the _Grackle_ would intuit the same conclusion.

 [//]: # (### Hemi comes up with a plan)